Turtledover/DistributedMarket/README.md

 https://github.com/Turtledover/Desktop-Application <br/>

 # Project Structure
-- ./conf/: All configurations files for Dockerfile to build a docker image
+* ./conf/: All configurations files for Dockerfile to build a docker image
-- ./dmarket/: Django web services with API and logic to manage machines, jobs and credits
+* ./dmarket/: Django web services with API and logic to manage machines, jobs and credits
+  * services/views.py: Entry function for all APIs.
+  * services/cron.py: Function that run periodically by cron.
-- ./doc/: More documentations
+* ./doc/: More documentations
-- ./sample/: Sample code and data to test submitting a ML job to the system
+* ./sample/: Sample code and data to test submitting a ML job to the system
-- ./scala/: Scala code that used by the Django services to submit job to spark and get job status
+* ./scala/: Scala code that used by the Django services to submit job to spark and get job status
-- ./scripts/: Contain scripts that startup the system in docker as well as actual computers
+* ./scripts/: Contain scripts that startup the system in docker as well as actual computers

 # Setup
 The project could be setup in docker for development as well as